France: Revolutionary France (1789–1799)

-Napoleon and 19th century (1799–1914)
+Napoleonic France (1799–1815)

-Napoleon Bonaparte seized control of the Republic in 1799 becoming First Consul and later Emperor of the French Empire (1804–1814; 1815).
-As a continuation of the wars sparked by the European monarchies against the French Republic, changing sets of European Coalitions declared wars on Napoleon's Empire.
-His armies conquered most of continental Europe with swift victories such as the battles of Jena-Auerstadt or Austerlitz.
-Members of the Bonaparte family were appointed as monarchs in some of the newly established kingdoms.
+Napoleon became First Consul in 1799 and later Emperor of the French Empire.
+Changing sets of European coalitions declared wars on Napoleon's empire.
+His armies conquered most of continental Europe with swift victories such as the battles of Jena-Auerstadt and Austerlitz.
+Members of the Bonaparte family were appointed monarchs in some of the newly established kingdoms.

-These victories led to the worldwide expansion of French revolutionary ideals and reforms, such as the metric system, the Napoleonic Code and the Declaration of the Rights of Man.
-In June 1812, Napoleon attacked Russia, reaching Moscow.
+These victories led to the worldwide expansion of French revolutionary ideals and reforms, such as the metric system, Napoleonic Code and Declaration of the Rights of Man.
+In 1812 Napoleon attacked Russia, reaching Moscow.
 Thereafter his army disintegrated through supply problems, disease, Russian attacks, and finally winter.
-After the catastrophic Russian campaign, and the ensuing uprising of European monarchies against his rule, Napoleon was defeated and the Bourbon monarchy restored.
+After this catastrophic campaign and the ensuing uprising of European monarchies against his rule, Napoleon was defeated.
 About a million Frenchmen died during the Napoleonic Wars.
-After his brief return from exile, Napoleon was finally defeated in 1815 at the Battle of Waterloo, the monarchy was re-established (1815–1830), with new constitutional limitations.
+After his brief return from exile, Napoleon was finally defeated in 1815 at the Battle of Waterloo, and the Bourbon monarchy was restored with new constitutional limitations.

+Colonial empire

-The discredited Bourbon dynasty was overthrown by the July Revolution of 1830, which established the constitutional July Monarchy.
-In that year, French troops began the conquest of Algeria, establishing the first colonial presence in Africa since Napoleon's abortive invasion of Egypt in 1798.
-In 1848, general unrest led to the February Revolution and the end of the July Monarchy.
-The abolition of slavery and the introduction of male universal suffrage, which were briefly enacted during the French Revolution, was re-enacted in 1848.
-In 1852, the president of the French Republic, Louis-Napoléon Bonaparte, Napoleon I's nephew, was proclaimed emperor of the Second Empire, as Napoleon III.
-He multiplied French interventions abroad, especially in Crimea, Mexico and Italy which resulted in the annexation of the Duchy of Savoy and the County of Nice, then part of the Kingdom of Sardinia.
-Napoleon III was unseated following defeat in the Franco-Prussian War of 1870 and his regime was replaced by the Third Republic.
-By 1875, the French conquest of Algeria was complete, and approximately 825,000 Algerians had been killed from famine, disease, and violence.
+The discredited Bourbon dynasty was overthrown by the July Revolution of 1830, which established the constitutional July Monarchy; French troops began the conquest of Algeria.
+Unrest led to the French Revolution of 1848 and the end of the July Monarchy.
+The abolition of slavery and the introduction of male universal suffrage was re-enacted in 1848.
+In 1852, president of the French Republic, Louis-Napoléon Bonaparte, Napoleon I's nephew, was proclaimed emperor of the Second Empire, as Napoleon III.
+He multiplied French interventions abroad, especially in Crimea, Mexico and Italy.
+Napoleon III was unseated following defeat in the Franco-Prussian War of 1870, and his regime was replaced by the Third Republic.
+By 1875, the French conquest of Algeria was complete, with approximately 825,000 Algerians killed from famine, disease, and violence.

-France had colonial possessions, in various forms, since the beginning of the 17th century, but in the 19th and 20th centuries, its global overseas colonial empire extended greatly and became the second-largest in the world behind the British Empire.
-Including metropolitan France, the total area of land under French sovereignty almost reached 13 million square kilometres in the 1920s and 1930s, 8.6% of the world's land.
-Known as the Belle Époque, the turn of the century was a period characterised by optimism, regional peace, economic prosperity and technological, scientific and cultural innovations.
+France had colonial possessions since the beginning of the 17th century, but in the 19th and 20th centuries its empire extended greatly and became the second-largest behind the British Empire.
+Including metropolitan France, the total area reached almost 13 million square kilometres in the 1920s and 1930s, 9% of the world's land.
+Known as the Belle Époque, the turn of the century was characterised by optimism, regional peace, economic prosperity and technological, scientific and cultural innovations.
 In 1905, state secularism was officially established.